LeviKidder/Train-GPT-2-To-Write-in-Author-Style/README.md

 ****HOW TO START****
-You can optionally open a conda cmd prompt and cd to an empty directory you plan to use for this and if you don't already have git do
+You can optionally open a conda cmd prompt and cd to an empty directory you plan to use for this.

+If you don't already have git run:

 > conda install -c anaconda git